Since its inception in the 90s, Invisalign has been the gold standard for clear aligner treatment.

 You should choose the treatment method that best fits your priorities and your smile.
 That said, in general, you can opt for Invisalign if your case is complicated.
 But if you have just minor misalignments to correct, you may be a good candidate for home teeth aligners.

 Invisalign and at-home treatment are both good options, but let’s be honest: we can’t say definitively what will be right for your smile.
-But in general, we think that for most people, at-home aligners get the job done cheaper and faster.
+But in general, we think that for most people, at-home aligners get the job done in less time for less money.
 That said, Invisalign is a great alternative for really tough cases.

 There are a lot of different options on the home aligner scene (the most well-known one being Smile Direct Club).
-That said, we have two favorites: Byte and Candid.
-We love them for different reasons, though.
-Here’s a quick glance at our faves:
+That said, our favorite is Byte.

 Byte is our all-around top pick on the at-home aligner scene.
 And there’s a lot to love about them: they’re the speediest treatment option (3 months), they have a fantastic Byte-for-Life guarantee, and they pack a lot of value into their treatment kit.